Hengle/Unity-Terrain-HDAs/README.md

 ## unity_terrain_auto.hda
 This HDA is designed to automate the process of assigning materials details and trees.
 You can define the layers in houdini and then make all the assignments in Unity.

-## How to use the unity_terrain_auto.hda - in progress
+# How to use the unity_terrain_auto.hda - in progress

-Important: If you are already familiar with Houdini engine and unity this process is fairly simple.
-However there is an issue with HDRP that is resolved here.
+**Important: There is an issue with Terrain details and HDRP were instancing must be enabled for each detail**

 Steps: